National University of Singapore, South Asian Studies Programme

-(e) Teach other modules on South Asia in English.
+(c) Teach other modules on South Asia in English.
 This could be on any of a range of topics that include religion, society, popular culture/art, language and/or literature pertaining to South Asia.
-For a sample of modules taught in the South Asian Studies Programme, please visit the following website: http://www.fas.nus.edu.sg/sas/study/modules.html
+For a sample of modules taught in the South Asian Studies Programme, please visit the following website: https://www.fas.nus.edu.sg/sas/study/undergraduate/undergraduate_modules.html

 The applicant should hold a PhD degree from a reputable university with a native speakers proficiency in both English and Tamil languages.
 Successful applicants should be capable of achieving teaching excellence at both the undergraduate and graduate levels and also drive research.

 Candidates should send a cover letter, a current CV, a brief statement of research interests, and have three letters of recommendation sent under separate cover to: